marquesarthur/cronicas-rpg/classes/cover.md

 # Disclaimers

-## General
+### General

 These are some of the classes that I miss from old editions of dungeons and dragons as well as classes from several games that I played and that are found to me.

 I hope that with these homebrews, I make honor to their legacy.
-Some of the text is not mine, but rather copied from the classes original web sites, e.g., the dwarven class description is taken from the Forgotten Realms wiki and the Bleak Walker from the Pillars of Eternity wiki.
+Some of the text is not mine, but rather copied from the classes original web sites, e.g., the dwarven defender class description is taken from the Forgotten Realms wiki and the Bleak Walker from the Pillars of Eternity wiki.
 As this material is not for comercial purposes, I left the text as it is.
 If I ever publish these classes at DMs guild or a web site, I will update the text.

 I am not a native speaker, yet I prefer to write in english as I get more exposure.
 Please, forgive any typos.

-## On Rules and Game Mechanics
+### On Rules and Game Mechanics

 Most of the classes have some power resources limited by a certain amount of times, e.g., three times a day or Wisdom modifier times per short rest.
 This decision is on purpose.
 It revives a little bit of old mechanics.
 Besides, it adds more resource managements and this is something that I really stress on my campaign.